Stillat/php-package/readme.md

 The `tests/` directory will be where your tests will live.
 An example test (`tests/ExampleTest.php` is already included in this directory (this can be safely deleted).

 The `phpunit.xml` file contains the configuration for PHPUnit.
 It is already configured with sensible defaults and features a customized test suite name.

+In addition to creating new directories and files for you, opting in to PHPUnit integration will also update your generated `composer.json` file to include `mockery/mockery` and `phpunit/phpunit` automatically.

 <a name="travis"></a>
 ## TravisCI Integration